William Fraser (architect): Canada

-In 1907, Fraser and his family emigrated to Toronto, Canada, where he joined the architecture firm of George M. Miller as an associate and worked on projects for the influential Massey family and "where he was credited with the design of the Deaconess' Home, St. Clair Avenue West (1908–09) and the refined Beaux-Arts scheme for the School of Household Science", which is now called the Lillian Massey Building.
+In 1907, Fraser and his family emigrated to Toronto, Canada, where he became part of George M.'s architecture firm.
+Miller as an associate and worked on projects for the influential Massey family and "where he was credited with the design of the Deaconess' Home, St. Clair Avenue West (1908–09) and the refined Beaux-Arts scheme for the School of Household Science", which is now called the Lillian Massey Building.

-In 1911, Fraser established an independent architecture practice specializing in the design of educational buildings.
+In 1911, Fraser established an independent architecture practice specialising in the design of educational buildings.
 One of his largest commissions was for the Anderson Building in downtown Toronto.

 Fraser was contracted by the Government of Canada to provide architectural services for the rebuilding of Halifax, Nova Scotia, after the Halifax Explosion devastated the city on 6 December 1917, when the French munitions ship SS Mont-Blanc exploded in Halifax harbor, killing approximately 2,000 people.

-Fraser worked for two years in Halifax, where he designed two public schools and a Bank of Nova Scotia building, but while there he fell ill from cancer and had to return to Toronto in 1921.
+Fraser worked for two years in Halifax, where he designed two public schools and a Bank of Nova Scotia building, but while there, he fell ill from cancer and had to return to Toronto in 1921.
 He died on 14 June 1922, aged 54.

 Personal life

-Fraser married Maud Marion Timpson in Dunoon, Argyll, in 1898, and they initially settled in the town.
+Fraser married Maud Marion Timpson in Dunoon in 1898, and they initially settled in the town.
 They had three children.
-Maud Timpson survived her husband by 45 years; she died in 1967, aged 92.
+Fraser's widow survived him by 45 years; she died in 1967, aged 92.